kardovaevan/Exploratory-Data-Analysis/README.md

 ## Preparation
 1. Python
-2. Libarary : pandas, seaborn, matplotlib
+2. Libarary : pandas, seaborn, matplotlib, plotly

 ## Data Cleansing
 The data does not contain major issues (No missing values and duplicated rows)